yoelleghesse/Containerized-apps-with-docker/README.md

 docker image pull nginx

 2. Run the Web App Container:
-docker container run -d --p 80:80 --name mywebapp nginx This command runs the NGINX container in the background, publishing port 80 on your host machine.
+docker container run -d -p 80:80 --name mywebapp nginx This command runs the NGINX container in the background, publishing port 80 on your host machine.

 3. Access the Web App: